Woolwich: Regeneration

-Recent and anticipated regeneration in the area means that it's expected that the district, identified in the London Plan as "opportunity area", is expected to evolve from "major centre" to "metropolitan centre" within Greater London in the next few decades.
+Recent and anticipated regeneration in the area means that it is expected that the district, identified in the London Plan as "opportunity area", is expected to evolve from "major centre" to "metropolitan centre" within Greater London in the next few decades.

 Woolwich started to enjoy the beginning of a renaissance with the residential redevelopment of the former Royal Arsenal.
 Most historic buildings on the site have been renovated and converted into apartments.
 Several thousands of homes have been built or are under construction and thousands more are planned, mainly luxury apartments in tower blocks near the river.
 Additionally, a riverside walk, several parks, a museum, a range of shops, cafés, pubs and restaurants, and a farmers' market have made the Arsenal a desirable place to live.
 In 2017 it was announced that the borough has acquired five historic buildings around No 1 Street to create a £31 million creative district.
 It will feature a 1,200-seat auditorium for concerts and events, a performance courtyard that seats up to 600, a 450-seat black box theatre and a riverside restaurant.
 The Greenwich Heritage Centre will move to new premises.
 The site will further include offices, studios and rehearsal spaces for resident companies such as Academy Performing Arts, Dash Arts, Chickenshed Theatre, Protein Dance, Greenwich Dance and Greenwich+Docklands International Festival.
 The creative district opened as Woolwich Works in September 2021.

 Woolwich Arsenal DLR station, the terminus of the Docklands Light Railway's London City Airport branch, opened on 10 January 2009.
 The 2012 Summer Olympics and Paralympics included Woolwich as a venue for shooting events, held in temporary facilities constructed on the grounds of the Royal Artillery Barracks and on Woolwich Common.